 Candlestick chart patterns can be extracted from Foreign exchange charts.
 Below are descriptions of the most commonly found chart patterns used for Forex.

-A name for candlesticks that provide information on their own and feature in a number of important patterns.
+A name for candlestick chart patterns that provide information on their own and feature in a number of important patterns.
 Dojis form when the body of the candle is minimal as market’s open and close are virtually equal.

 A price pattern in candlestick charting that occurs when the market trades significantly lower than its opening, but rallies later in the day to close either above or close to its opening price.
 This pattern forms a hammer-shaped candlestick.